gql-dart/gql/README.md

   """)
 ```

-... and executing that query produces the following response data
+... and executing that query produces the following response data:

 ```dart
 final Map<String, Object> data = {